YuanGongND/ReMASC/README.md

 **Cite Us**:
 - If you use the data, please cite the following paper:

-Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer, "[*ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems*]((https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1541.html) "ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems")", Interspeech 2019.
+Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer, ["ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems"](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1541.html), Interspeech 2019.

 - If you use our neural network example, please cite the following paper: